graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 > Boolean, Enum, Number, String, Union

-A child Scalar's Items are merged into the parent's Items.

 Item exclusions (where defined) take precedence over inclusions.

-Scalar declarations can be merged if their Kinds and parents match and their Items can be merged.
+Scalar declarations can be merged if their Kinds and Parents match.

 ### Boolean scalar